RobertCsordas/cluster_tool/README.md

 ct -m kratos -mgpu 2 wandb sweep sweeps/test.yaml
 ```

-In case of distributed training (for example with SLURM), the jobs are started as follows:
+The jobs are started as follows:
-- On the head node (rank 0), wandb agent is called
+- On the head node/master gpu (rank 0), wandb agent is called
-- On the rest of the nodes, the program is called without any arguments.
+- On the rest of the nodes/gpus, the program is called without any arguments.
 What command is called is extracted from the
   W&B sweep config, by ignoring the environment variable and arguments.
 Its the responsibility of the training script
   to synchronize information between the head node and the rest of the workers.
+- In case of non-slurm run, env variables similar to torchrun are set.
+Thus, code that work with torchrun should work by default with this script.

 ### Running multiple Weights & Biases agents